A criminal profile of the Gilgo Beach serial killer

 Waterman’s case is the first known instance of LISK picking up a victim on Long Island.

-This suggests that Manhattan may have been his original hunting ground, and that he didn’t start picking up sex workers on Long Island until the late 2000s.
+This suggests that Manhattan was his original hunting ground and that he didn’t start picking up sex workers on Long Island until the late 2000s.

 If this is true, then it means that the killer is a Long Islander who has been frequenting Manhattan for sex workers since the 1990s.
 By using Manhattan, he was able to lower his risk of being spotted by a family member, friend, or coworker.